 Bottom Line

 Don’t think that you have to stop saving once you hit your 401(k) limit for the year.
-This could be a mistake that keeps you from reaching your retirement goals.
+Stopping contributions at the 401(k) limit could slow down your long-term savings growth.
 There are plenty of other opportunities for building wealth over the long term.
-In fact, diversifying the places your assets exist can actually be quite beneficial.
-That’s because each of these various accounts provides its own unique benefits.
-By taking advantage of a piece of each of them, you can really maximize your earnings.
+Diversifying your asset allocations can be beneficial.
+That’s because each of these various accounts provides its unique benefits.
+By strategically utilizing each type of account, you can optimize your savings and tax benefits.

 Retirement Planning Tips